Weymouth & Portland Chamber of Commerce

-3. Incoming President Andrew Knowles is presented with the WPCC Chain of Office by Past President Julie Cleaver and presents his report:
+3. Incoming President Andrew Knowles is presented with the WPCC Chain of Office and presents his report:

-Welcome to the AGM that marks the beginning of the 99th year of the Weymouth & Portland Chamber of Commerce.
+Welcome to the AGM that marks the beginning of the 100th year of the Weymouth & Portland Chamber of Commerce.
 In 12 months’ time the Chamber will reach the significant landmark of being 100 years old.

 There would be no Chamber if local people weren’t motivated to give their time and skill to help support local businesses and the local community.

 I would like to thank the following people who are stepping down this year for their valuable service on the Chamber Executive Committee in 2017: no one.

 Yes, everyone who served on the committee has agreed to continue into 2018.
 Thank you to all, and to Rick Simmonds of Wessex FM and Paul Appleby of Exo Technology Solutions, who are joining us this year.

 I would also like to thank Albert Goodman, our honorary accountants, Mike House our Treasurer, Pengillys, our honorary solicitors, and Guy Bridge, our valued Administrator.

 I’d also like to thank Cherise Luke-Bennett, my Vice-President in 2017.
 Her support and encouragement has been invaluable.